List of Soft Machine and spin-off band members: Early spin-off bands

-1999–2015: Later spin-off bands
+Later spin-off bands

 Over ten years after the last Soft Machine spin-off band, Hugh Hopper and Elton Dean formed Soft Ware in 1999, adding former Soft Machine drummer John Marshall and former King Crimson contributor Keith Tippett on keyboards.
 The group did not release any albums, and by 2002 had changed their name to Soft Works as Tippett left and former guitarist Allan Holdsworth joined.
 Abracadabra, the band's only studio album, was issued in 2003.
 Holdsworth left again after the album's release and was replaced in October 2004 by his original replacement in Soft Machine, John Etheridge; at this point, the band renamed themselves Soft Machine Legacy.
 During the final Soft Works tour, Hopper and Dean also recorded an album with Japanese keyboardist Hoppy Kamiyama and drummer Tatsuya Yoshida under the name Soft Mountain.
 In 2004, they completed a tour with French keyboardist Sophia Domancich and drummer Simon Goubert under the name Soft Bounds.

 The first lineup of Soft Machine Legacy released Live at Zaandam in 2005, followed by a self-titled debut studio album and the live video New Morning: The Paris Concert the following year.
 On 7 February 2006, however, Dean died following a year of "heart and liver problems".
 His place in the band was taken by Theo Travis, and in January 2007 the group issued their second studio album Steam.
 In June 2008, Hopper was diagnosed with leukemia and temporarily replaced on tour by Fred Baker of In Cahoots.
 He later died of the condition on 7 June 2009.
 As had happened when Hopper left Soft Machine in 1973, his place was taken by Roy Babbington.
 In 2010, the band issued the live collection Live Adventures recorded in 2009, which was followed in 2013 by their third studio release Burden of Proof.

-2015 onwards: Soft Machine returns
+Soft Machine returns

 Starting in December 2015, Theo Travis, John Etheridge, Roy Babbington and John Marshall began touring as Soft Machine, dropping "Legacy" from their name.
 The band released their first official studio album under the original name since 1981 in the form of Hidden Details in September 2018.
 In December 2020 Fred Baker replaced Babbington.
-In January 2023, it was announced that Asaf Sirkis had replaced newly retired John Marshall.
+In August 2022, Asaf Sirkis replaced newly retired John Marshall.
+A new studio album, Other Doors, was released in June 2023.
+The album was recorded with Marshall before his departure.